 Only mount tires that have been approved and/or recommended by KTM.

-Other tires could have a negative effect on vehicle handling.

-The type, condition and air pressure of the tires all have an important impact on the handling characteristics of the motorcycle.
-The tires mounted on the front and rear wheels must have the same profile.

-Worn tires have a negative effect on vehicle handling, especially on wet surfaces.
+Other tires could have a negative effect on riding behavior.
+The type, condition and air pressure of the tires all have an important impact on the riding behavior of the motorcycle.
+The front and rear wheels must be mounted with tires with similar profiles.
+Worn tires have a negative effect on riding behavior, especially on wet surfaces.

-- Check the front and rear tires for cuts, run-in objects and other damage. - " If the tires exhibit cuts, run-in objects or other damage: - Change the tires. - Check the depth of the tread.
+- Check the front and rear tires for cuts, run-in objects and other damage. - If the tires exhibit cuts, run-in objects or other damage: Change the tires. - Check the depth of the tread.